Open Network

 The following licenses and conditions are needed to apply:

-• CBH is seeking AIP providers for the Philadelphia Medicaid population who can provide 24/7 care to children and adults.
+• Your facility must be able to provide 24/7 care to children and adults.
 Hospital-based and free-standing AIPs will be considered.

-• To be considered, your facility must be enrolled in PROMISe under the program-specific provider type and specialty code.
+• Your facility must be enrolled in PROMISe under the program-specific provider type and specialty code.
 Providers not enrolled in PROMISe will have to reapply once their enrollment has been approved.

 • CBH only accepts providers with a service location in Philadelphia County.